martinnilson/dashboard_test/README.md

 ## Information

-The database structure is attached.
+The database structure is attached, file 127_0_0_1.sql.
 Tables are empty but will get populated by the app.

 Change database settings (if needed) in app/config/database.php.